mariunaise/HDA-Thesis/content/BACH.typ

 The output of @alg:bach_1 is the vector of optimal weights $bold(h)_"opt"$.
 $bold(h)_"opt"$ can now be used to complete the enrollment phase and quantize the values $bold(z)_"opt"$.

+To perform reconstruction, we can construct the same linear combination used during enrollment with the found helper-data and the new PUF readout measurements.

 === Maximum quantizing bound distance approximation

 Instead of defining the optimal positions for $z$ with fixed values, we can also provide a more loose definition of $bold(cal(o))$.